SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-07-treasuries-vs-corporates.md

 Here's what it looks like:

 <img src="{{ site.baseurl }}/images/2021-06-07-treasuries-vs-corporates-start-year-dependency.png" width="400" height="400" alt="Treasury/Corporate real return correlation difference: dependency on start year" title="Treasury/Corporate real return correlation difference: dependency on start year" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
+- First, it's statistically significant (below 5%) for this whole era!
-- In the early 1970's, it's about 5%.
+- In the early 1970's, it's about 2.5%.
 If we had accidentally chosen those years as a starting point, we'd be tempted to claim statistical significance: Treasuries were less correlted with stocks than corporates.
 (And then Nisiprius would have come by to let the air out of our tires, which would have been a valuable service.)
 - In 1976 - 1980, something reversed that: corporates and Treasuries were still
-  differently correlated to stocks, but the statistical significance waned a bit.
+  differently correlated to stocks, but the statistical significance waned a bit (not completely!).
   No idea why, but the high inflation of those years seems a suspect.
 - In 1980 - 1990, the effect reversed.
 (This is about the time Volker raised interest rates to the moon and broke the back fo systematic inflation in the US.
 Recall, though, that these are _real_, post-inflation returns.)
 Choosing any time after about 1983 is a
-  slam-dunk: the data through 2020 clearly indicate that Treasuries are a better diversifier than corporates.
+  slam-dunk: the data through 2020 clearly indicate that Treasuries are a better diversifier than corporates, and the statistical significance is excellent, at $p \le 0.01$!.

 ## The Weekend Conclusion